swiss-territorial-data-lab/proj-dqry/config/README.md

 ## Python libraries

-The scripts have been developed with Python 3.8 by importing libraries that are listed in `requirements.in` and `requirements.txt`.
+The scripts have been developed with Python 3.8 by importing libraries that are listed in `requirements.in` that have been compiled to generate `requirements.txt`.
 Before starting to run scripts make sure the required Python libraries that have been used during the code development are installed, otherwise incompatibilities and errors could poltentially occur.
 A clean method to install Python libraries is to work with a virtual environment preserving the package dependencies.

 * create a dedicated Python virtual environment: